Sydney cosmetic surgeon Dr Colin Moore believes polyurethane implants are the gold standard. Aimee Surtenich reports.

 Whether or not a natural look is desired, extensive consultation is essential in deciding upon the final shape, size and placement of the implant.
 ‘Sometimes patients describe an aesthetic which is not achievable because of their physical limitations,’ explains Dr Moore.
 ‘By measuring the proportions of the body, as well as skin thickness and breast tissue composition, together the surgeon and patient can determine the best breast size for the patient.’

 All breast implants come with the risk of rippling, moving and capsular contraction, but Dr Moore believes the risk of these is significantly less with P-URE implants.

 Part of the success of polyurethane implants is their ability to reduce the rate of capsular contracture, which is the hardening and distortion of implants as the body forms a scar capsule around them.
-The textured surface of P-URE implants forces the body’s collagen to surround the implant in a criss-cross pattern, preventing contraction and lessening the chance of implant distortion.
+The textured surface of P-URE implants forces the body’s natural proteins to surround the implant in a criss-cross pattern, preventing contraction and lessening the chance of implant distortion.

 ‘A number of studies have shown there is only a one percent risk of capsular contracture with polyurethanecoated implants, which is a significant improvement on the 10 percent risk associated with saline and silicone implants,’ says Dr Moore.

 ‘This is one of the many reasons I believe patients should choose P-URE implants.
 With the right surgeon and the proper patient consultation, I believe these implants can create superior results.’